WICG/turtledove/PRODUCT_LEVEL.md

-# Product-level Turtledove\*
+# Product-level TURTLEDOVE\*
-\*We focus on Turtledove for the sake of discussion, a "Product-level [Sparrow](https://github.com/WICG/sparrow)" is also feasible.
+\*We focus on TURTLEDOVE for the sake of discussion, a "Product-level [SPARROW](https://github.com/WICG/sparrow)" is also feasible.

 ## Summary